Yueby/Template-Package/README.md

    - Update CHANGELOG.md with new version
    - Run Release workflow from GitHub Actions
    - Automated package and release creation
+   - Automatically triggers configured workflows in other repositories

 ## Installation Methods